philipturner/transimpedance-amplifier/README.md

 <b>Fast-track work on the physical prototype.</b> Ensure that all fabrication equipment, testing equipment, and circuit parts are delivered by August 12, 2025.
 In any leftover time until August 12, I can return to the three simulation tasks.

 An appropriate name for this is ["STM Experiment #3"](https://www.youtube.com/watch?v=IUPDecnuzO4).
 The experiments may not logically build on each other.
 For example, a single 1000 V linear amplifier doesn't logically follow a capacitive displacement sensor.
 However, it can still be catalogued as `n + 1` to show the iterative nature of design elaboration & exploration.

+## July 27, 2025

+One of the most important tests should be feedback loop stability.
+With the SPICE simulations, I can predict what values for input capacitance will send the circuit into oscillations.
+Pick a conservative value(s) for a capacitor DUT that satisfies this condition, without making the current exceed its dynamic range (simply reduce the frequency of the signal).